Saturday

 Mar052011

-History was made as the newly established North Somerset Area Meeting met for the first time.
+History was made as the newly established North Somerset Area Meeting met for the first time in 2011.
 The chosen venue was our historic meeting house at Claverham.
 There was a short time of deep shared worship, followed by some necessary routine business.
 Formal minutes were passed, appointments made and a Governing Document adopted.
 There followed some free sharing of ideas and hopes for our new Area Meeting.
-There is a new venture of a midweek meeting for worship at The Campus in Worle on Wednesdays at 6.45 pm.
-The Area Meeting finished with the usual Quaker tea and chat and a feeling of relief and anticipation as we embark on this new more locally based venture.
+Since then, the quarterly held Area Meeting has met at Claverham once a year and meets at Clevedon, Sidcot and Weston-super-Mare Quaker Meeting Houses for the other three meetings.